Bader’s infield single lifts Cardinals past Giants 2-1

 The Giants tied the game in the top of the fourth when Darin Ruf hit a curveball over the left-field wall against Cardinals starter Wade LeBlanc for his 10th home run of the season.
 It was Ruf’s second homer in his last four games against the Cardinals.

 That was all the scoring the Giants could muster.
-St. Louis relievers Ryan Helsley, Génesis Cabrera (2-3), Giovanny Gallegos and Alex Reyes threw four scoreless innings.
-Reyes got the final three outs for his 22nd save in 22 chances.
+St. Louis relievers Ryan Helsley, Génesis Cabrera (2-3), Giovanny Gallegos and Reyes threw four scoreless innings.
+Reyes earned his 22nd save of the season.

 LeBlanc threw five-plus innings, allowing five hits, walking one and striking out three.